Emergency Preservation and Resuscitation

 Emergency Preservation and Resuscitation (EPR) is an experimental medical procedure where an emergency department patient is cooled into suspended animation for an hour to prevent incipient death from ischemia, such as the blood loss following a shooting or stabbing.
 EPR uses hypothermia, drugs, and fluids to "buy time" for resuscitative surgery.
 If successful, EPR may someday be deployed in the field so that paramedics can suspend and preserve patients for transport.

 EPR is similar to deep hypothermic circulatory arrest (DHCA) in that hypothermia is induced.
 However, the purposes and procedures of EPR differ from DHCA.
 DHCA induces hypothermia to aid preplanned surgery, whereas EPR is an emergency procedure in cases where an emergency department patient is rapidly dying from blood loss and will not otherwise survive long enough for the patient's wounds to be stitched up.
 In EPR, blood is replaced by a saline solution, and the patient is cooled into a suspended state where metabolism is slowed and brain activity ceases.
 This gives the surgeon perhaps an hour to close the wounds before a warming and recirculation procedure is applied.

 Human trials began in the 2010s.
 The trial procedure involves rapidly inducing profound hypothermia (10 °C) with an aortic flush in trauma victims that have suffered cardiac arrest and failed standard resuscitative efforts.

 History

 Peter Safar, the "father of CPR", and Samuel Tisherman began researching EPR in Pittsburgh in the 1980s, publishing their first results in 1990.
 New Scientist credits the first demonstration of "swiftly replacing blood with salt water – cooling and effectively 'killing them' to save them" to trials on pigs by Peter Rhee and colleagues at the University of Arizona in 2000.
-Safar passed away in 2003; Tisherman continued animal experiments following Safar's death.
+Tisherman continued animal experiments following Safar's death in 2003.
 Tisherman's research was aided by funding from the Department of Defense, which hopes to someday use EPR to treat soldiers in the field.